 Through the Company's development agreement with STRATEC Biomedical, as amended in December 2016, the parties agreed on additional development services for an additional fee, which is payable when the additional development is completed.
 A total of \$11.7 million is payable to STRATEC upon completion of the development activities.
 This amount is being recorded to research and development expense and accrued expenses as the services are performed.
-The services were completed during the year ended December 31, 2018.
-Substantive efforts related to these additional development activities started in the first quarter of 2019 and were completed in the third quarter of 2019.
+The initial services were completed during the year ended December 31, 2018.
+The Company began substantive additional development activities in the first quarter of 2019.
+These additional development activities were continued throughout the second of 2019 and completed in the third quarter of 2019.

 The Company's supply agreement with STRATEC Biomedical requires the Company to purchase a minimum number of commercial units over a seven-year period ending in May 2021.
 If the Company were to fail to purchase a required number of commercial units, the Company would be obligated to pay termination costs plus a fee based on the shortfall of commercial units purchased compared to the required minimum amount.
-Based on the number of commercial instruments purchased as of March 31, 2020, assuming no additional commercial units were purchased, this fee would equal \$9.1 million.
-The amount the Company could be obligated to pay under the minimum purchase commitment is reduced as each commercial unit is purchased.
+Based on the number of commercial instruments purchased as of June 30, 2020, the Company has satisfied its required minimum purchase amount per the supply agreement.
 Also, if the Company terminates the supply agreement under certain circumstances and has not purchased a required number of commercial units, it would be obligated to issue warrants to purchase 93,341 shares of common stock (the Supply Warrants) at \$0.003214 per share.
 The Company believes that it will purchase sufficient units to meet the requirements of the minimum purchase commitment and, therefore, has not accrued for any of the potential cash consideration.
-The Supply Warrants are accounted for at fair value; however, the fair value of the Supply Warrants as of March 31, 2020 and December 31, 2019 was insignificant as there was a low probability of the warrants being issued.
+The Supply Warrants are accounted for at fair value; however, the fair value of the Supply Warrants as of June 30, 2020 and December 31, 2019 was insignificant as there was a low probability of the warrants being issued.